-Capstone course for students who work individually with a graduate advisor to research approved organizational issues.
+Capstone course for students who work individually with a graduate advisor to apply scholarly knowledge to a real-world problem or to compile a detailed reflection over their coursework in the program.
 Offered in 8- and 16-week format.
-Variable credit of 1-3 hours; may be repeated; must total 2-5 hours.
 Permission required.
 The project will be graded on a pass/fail basis and requires an oral defense.